 Airbus shares a long-standing relationship of collaboration and symbiotic growth with India.
-For decades, technology and know-how from the Group have catalysed the growth of India's civil aviation sector and supported the modernisation of its armed forces.
+For decades, technology and know-how from the company have catalysed the growth of India's civil aviation sector and supported the modernisation of its armed forces.

 We make it in India